 Visucodize

-Visualize algorithms directly from your code — minimal changes are enough, yet fine-tunable to reflect the algorithm’s nature, with full control over presentation.
+A platform offering an optimized way to visualize algorithms directly from your code — minimal changes are enough, yet it is fine-tunable to reflect the algorithm’s nature, with full control over presentation.

 Rendering the steps of raw code execution shows how the code flows — but often fails to reveal the logic behind it.